Katherine B. Forrest: Early life, education and personal life

 Katherine Bolan Forrest was born in New York in 1964 and grew up in Connecticut, one of six children.
 Her father, Richard S. Forrest, wrote mystery novels.
 Her mother, Mary Bolan Brumby, was a nurse.
-The family received food stamps for four years beginning when Katherine was 12.
+The family received food stamps for four years, beginning when Katherine was 12.
 They were homeless for six months.
 "I came from nothing," Forrest said.
 "I came from a father who made no money.
-He was a playwright and then a writer, and even though he published a lot of books, I was a complete scholarship student all the way through."
+He was a playwright and then a writer, and even though he published many books, I was a complete scholarship student all the way through."

 Forrest attended Choate Rosemary Hall, a private school in Wallingford, Connecticut, on a scholarship, graduating in 1982.
-She earned a Bachelor of Arts degree with honors in 1986 from Wesleyan University.
-She received her Juris Doctor in 1990 from New York University School of Law.
+She earned a Bachelor of Arts with honors in 1986 from Wesleyan University.
+She received her Juris Doctor in 1990 from the New York University School of Law.
 She pursued a joint program at New York University that would have led to a J.D. and a Ph.D. in history, with an eye toward an academic career.
 Her focus shifted when she took a summer job at Cravath, Swaine & Moore LLP after her second year of law school.
 "I realized that commercial litigation was far more interesting than I thought it would be," Forrest said.
 She is the mother of two children.

-Professional career
+Career

 Forrest joined the New York law firm Cravath, Swaine & Moore right out of law school in 1990, becoming a partner in 1998 and handling an array of commercial litigation with a particular focus on antitrust, copyright and digital media.
-She "was cited as being one of the country's leading practitioners in the antitrust and intellectual property arenas in Chambers USA 2007: America's Leading Lawyers for Business."
-Forrest was also cited by The American Lawyer as one of the top 50 young litigators in the U.S. and by Lawdragon as one of the leading litigators in the nation.
+She was cited as one of the country's leading practitioners in the antitrust and intellectual property arenas in Chambers USA 2007: America's Leading Lawyers for Business.
+The American Lawyer also cited Forrest as one of the top 50 young litigators in the U.S. and by Lawdragon as one of the leading litigators in the nation.
 In 2005, she was named in the Global Competition Review (GCR) in the "40 Under 40" issue "as one of the top competition practitioners or economists worldwide."
-Forrest also was profiled in the GCR "as one of the top women antitrust practitioners worldwide."
+Forrest was also profiled in the GCR "as one of the top women antitrust practitioners worldwide."
 In 2010, Forrest represented United Airlines in winning approval for its merger with Continental Airlines.
-In October 2010, Forrest left Cravath when she was recruited by Assistant Attorney General Christine A. Varney to join the United States Department of Justice as a Deputy Assistant Attorney General in the Antitrust Division.
+In October 2010, Forrest left Cravath when Assistant Attorney General Christine A. Varney recruited her to join the United States Department of Justice as a Deputy Assistant Attorney General in the Antitrust Division.